THE 1975

 As I trudged off, shattered, telling myself I wasn’t going to shoot another festival.
 I tried to look at the positives - at least I still got a couple of good shots in.

 Then I got the email.
-The impossible happened but we’ve got you a photo pass was literally the first sentence.
-I quickly raced home to pack my gear; in a state of excitement and disbelief - I’ve been shooting for a while so I know how rare it is to get a second chance of this magnitude.
+“The impossible happened but we’ve got you a photo pass” was literally the first sentence.
+I quickly raced home to pack my gear as I knew this was a second chance I didn’t want to stuff up - thankfully the Metro is an indoor venue.
+I was in a state of excitement and disbelief - I’ve been shooting gigs for years so I knew how rare it was to get this opportunity.

 1